Chase Anderson: Professional career

-Minor leagues
+Draft and minor leagues

-The Arizona Diamondbacks of Major League Baseball (MLB) selected Anderson in the ninth round of the 2009 MLB Draft.
-He spent the season with the Rookie Missoula Osprey of the Pioneer League, helping pitch the team reach the 2009 playoffs.
+The Arizona Diamondbacks of Major League Baseball (MLB) drafted Anderson in the ninth round, with the 276th overall selection of the 2009 Major League Baseball draft.
+He spent the season with the rookie–level Missoula Osprey of the Pioneer League, helping pitch the team reach the 2009 playoffs.
 The Osprey used Anderson as both a starting pitcher and reliever, and he went 3–1 for the season with a 2.38 earned run average (ERA) and 49 strikeouts in 45 1/3 innings.

-Anderson began the 2010 season with the Class A South Bend Silver Hawks, with whom he was named the Midwest League Pitcher of the Week for the week ending May 9.
+Anderson began the 2010 season with the Single–A South Bend Silver Hawks, with whom he was named the Midwest League Pitcher of the Week for the week ending May 9.
 The honor came after a seven-inning complete game shutout against the Dayton Dragons.
-He was soon promoted to the Class A-Advanced Visalia Rawhide of the California League.
+He was soon promoted to the High–A Visalia Rawhide of the California League.
 He won Pitcher of the Week honors once again on June 7 after striking out 11 batters and allowing only one run against the Stockton Ports.
 Between the two teams, Anderson posted a 7–7 record for the season, with a 3.32 ERA and 114 strikeouts in 108 1/3 innings.
 Anderson began the 2011 season with the Rawhide as well but pitched in only three games before a flexor muscle strain in his right elbow ended his season.

-Returning in 2012, Anderson was assigned to the Double A Mobile BayBears.
+Returning in 2012, Anderson was assigned to the Double–A Mobile BayBears.
 Anderson's father died shortly after spring training, and the pitcher decided to use the news to push himself harder, telling reporters, "I try to use things like obstacles in life as opportunities to grow, to get better, to learn something from."
 He led the Southern League with a 2.08 ERA in the early part of the season.
 In May, Anderson left a game against the Jackson Generals after only two innings and spent seven days on the disabled list.
 He went 5–4 for the season in 21 starts and posted a 2.86 ERA.
 He also recorded 97 strikeouts and helped take the BayBears to their second consecutive Southern League championship.
 That same year, Anderson played in the Arizona Fall League with the Salt River Rafters, going 3–1 with a 3.47 ERA and recording 26 strikeouts in 23 1/3 innings.

-Anderson began the 2013 season with the Triple A Reno Aces.
+Anderson began the 2013 season with the Triple–A Reno Aces.
 Although he was placed on the disabled list twice with an injury to the right triceps, he appeared in 26 games, including 13 starts, and went 4–7 with a 5.73 ERA.
 He was moved back down to the BayBears in 2014, where he began the season strongly, going 4–2 with a 0.69 ERA in his first six starts.